Lacusch/Ft_IRC/README.md

 > ***The project was aimed at developing an Internet Relay Chat (IRC) server.
 The server is intended to work on a localhost.
 Being a text-based communication protocol, the IRC network allows for real-time direct messages as well as group messages within channels.
 This server facilitates these exchanges by allowing IRC clients to connect and interact in these channels***

 ## Approach
-The server should meet requirements including handling multiple clients simultaneously without hanging, all I/O operations being non-blocking, usage of only a single poll function for handling operations, and support for a range of command operations.
 The project's approach involves achieving the following functionalities with programming in C++98:

 1. **Server Handling:** Program the server to manage multiple clients simultaneously without hanging.
 Implement necessary checks to ensure the server never crashes or quits unexpectedly.